hylo-lang/specification/spec.md

 ### Sinkability

-1. An object is said to be *consumed* if it is passed as argument to a `sink` parameter, returned from a function, or assigned to a mutable, escapable, or member binding.
+1. An object is said to escape if it is passed as argument to a `sink` parameter, returned from a function, or assigned to a mutable, sink, or member binding.

-2. An *unsinkable* may not be consumed by any operation except its destructor.
-An object of type `[let A]` or `[inout A]` is unsinkable.
-A closure that captures projections is unsinkable.
-An object initialized with an unsinkable object is unsinkable.
+2. Objects of type `[let A]` or `[inout A]`, closures that capture projections, and objects initialized with an unsinkable object are said to be *unsinkable*.
+An unsinkable object may not escape unless the escape is caused by a bound call to any of its sink methods.

 3. (Example)